Life carves itself into your skin and buries the years in your eyes. Specks of light and lost shadows tell of distant lives and tears.

 I drew this for a friend whose admiration for Johnny Depp is entirely justified.
 I must admit that the most difficult part of this task was imagining only one character without falling into the world of chocolate factories or the fantasies of wonderland; without recalling flashing scissors or drug-fueled absurdity.
 Nay, there is too much talent in that man for me to ever truly portray.

 This portrait I also drew for a dear friend.
 It’s based on a photo I spotted on the internet, but for the most part, I found his face somewhere between my imagination and the movements of my pen across the page.
-I can’t say much more about him, other than that I hope to one day carry such wisdom in my eyes.
+I can’t say much more about him, other than that I hope to one day find such a face and secret knowledge.

 Perhaps then, I would be able to truly portray the suffered soul of man.